-As the second-generation daughter of hard-working Punjabi-Sikh immigrants who escaped religious genocide in India, Dhaliwal grew up in a culture with a survivalist mentality of “keeping your head down and powering through your problems”, she shares.
+As the second-generation daughter of hard-working Punjabi-Sikh immigrants, Dhaliwal grew up in a culture with a survivalist mentality of “keeping your head down and powering through your problems”, she shares.
 Opening up about her poor emotional health to her family just didn’t feel like an option.
 “There is a word in Punjabi called ‘izzat’, which means honour.
 Staying silent is seen as honourable because of the survival mentality that has manifested in our community.
 Talking about your problems is self-indulgence.”

 It’s complex stigmas like these that inspire Dhaliwal to speak out today, especially so that young racialized women like her “can see that there is someone who looks like them who went through this and came out the other side stronger.”